mrbndzs/UberEatsHack/README.md

 # Is this bannable?

-As long as you aren't using a brand new account and have some orders on your account, you will be able to apply promo code and order food successfully and avoid a ban.
+As long as you aren't using a brand new account and have some orders on your account, you will be able to apply promo codes and order food successfully while avoiding a ban.

 However, using this too often is obviously very suspicious.
-No one would have more than 10 promo codes for 80% off that were sent as compensation for failed orders unless they're doing something not legit.
+No one would have more than 10 promo codes for 80% off that were sent as personal compensation from uber eats orders they haven't even bought unless they're doing something not legit.

-Also, given that this only works because uber eats does not track who uses the promo codes they give out to certain people (to my knowledge).
-If they begin to do so, this would not work anymore, or at least the hit rate would go down as you are only able to use public codes.
+Also, given that this only works because uber eats does not track who uses the promo codes they give out to certain people, if they begin to do so, this would not work anymore, or at least the hit rate would go down as you are only able to use public codes.

 # How can I support this project?